abhinavminhas/PSScripts/README.md

    ```
    Get-CodedUIHTMLLogger -TestResultsPath "C:\Test\TestResults" -Zipped -ZippedFileName "Logger Reports"
    ```
-   **NOTE** *Run cmdlet function file in PowerShell ISE and use below command for more help documentation and examples.*
+   **NOTE:** *Run cmdlet function file in PowerShell ISE and use below command for more help documentation and examples.*
    ```
    Get-Help Get-CodedUIHTMLLogger -Full
    ```